dbt-labs/docs.getdbt.com/website/docs/docs/contributing/testing-a-new-adapter.md

 </File>

 2. Use the "fixtures" to define the project for your test case.
 These fixtures are always scoped to the **class**, where the class represents one test case—that is, one dbt project or scenario.
+(The same test case can be used for one or more actual tests, which we'll see in step 3.)
 Following the default pytest configurations, the file name must begin with `test_`, and the class name must begin with `Test`.

 <File name="tests/functional/example/test_example_failing_test.py">